• Skip to primary navigation

 If in a skirt, places a hand on knee or slowly crosses her legs to draw attention to them

-Compliments his scent by leaning in with a smile and asking what cologne he’s wearing
+Compliments their scent by leaning in and asking what they’re wearing

-Mirroring his movements (if he leans in, she does the same, etc)
+Mirroring the other’s movements (if he leans in, she does the same, etc.)

-Points her body toward him (sitting or standing)
+Points her body toward the other (sitting or standing)

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.